Mersley

 Mersley is a farming hamlet on the Isle of Wight.
 Mersley is in Newchurch Parish, and is adjacent to the village of Newchurch itself.
 Mersley is home to a large garlic farm which is part of the Isle of Wight Garlic Festival in nearby Newchurch, held annually since 1983 and now drawing 25,000 visitors a year.
 This garlic farm has also been investigated for inappropriate pesticide use in the past.

 Potter Molly Attrill worked out of a converted barn in Mersley from 1982 to 2014.

+Name

+The name means 'the woodland clearing or meadow belonging to a man or family called Madoc(k)', from originally Welsh Madoc(k) and Old English lēah.
+Mersley Down has the same origin, named after Mersley.